In your project directory

 1. Transport

 Transport is useful in requesting any arbitrary HTTP(S) endpoint.
-Transport exposes a configure method that allows the customization of HTTP(S) requests.
-Such customization could be achieved as below:
+Transport exposes 2 methods, configure and instance:

 import { type TransportConfig, Transport } from 'svesta';